pallets/click/docs/utils.rst

 Printing to Stdout
 ------------------

-The most obvious helper is the :func:`echo` function which in many ways works like the Python print statement or function.
-The main difference is that it works the same on Python 2 and 3 and it intelligently detects misconfigured output streams and will never fail (except on Python 3, for more information see :ref:`python3-limitations`).
+The most obvious helper is the :func:`echo` function, which in many ways works like the Python print statement or function.
+The main difference is that it works the same on Python 2 and 3, it intelligently detects misconfigured output streams, and will never fail (except on Python 3; for more information see :ref:`python3-limitations`).

 Example::